opentable/octopress/source/_posts/2013-08-16-grunt-plus-vagrant-equals-acceptance-test-heaven.markdown

 	ln -s /opt/node/bin/node /usr/bin/node
 	ln -s /opt/node/bin/npm /usr/bin/npm

-After booting the VM, vagrant will run this script, which will can do anything you need it to.
+After booting the VM, Vagrant will run this script, which will can do anything you need it to.
 All the commands run as root, so there's very little restriction as to what you can achieve.

-We're installing nodejs (downloading the binaries manually because the version of node in the Ubuntu repository is really old), and mongodb (which our app depends on).
+We're installing Node.js (downloading the binaries manually because the version of Node in the Ubuntu repository is really old), and MongoDB (which our app depends on).

-Note this line: `cp /vagrant/tests/acceptance-tests/mongodb.conf /etc/mongodb.conf` which installs a custom config for mongodb.
+Note this line: `cp /vagrant/tests/acceptance-tests/mongodb.conf /etc/mongodb.conf` which installs a custom config for MongoDB.

 By default, Vagrant will mount a share in /vagrant to the current directory (i.e. the directory on the host machine from which you executed `vagrant up`), you can map additional folders by adding `config.vm.synced_folder "path/on/host", "/path/on/guest"` to your Vagrantfile.

-Now that we've got our Vagrant config sorted, we can hook this into grunt, using a bit of glue code.
+Now that we've got our Vagrant config sorted, we can hook this into Grunt, using a bit of glue code.

 	var shell = require('shelljs');